WasifMustafa95/FormsCurvedBottomNavigationView/README.md

         }
     }
 ```

-NavigateToPage property is used to navigate to the page you want from fab button.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.